cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

 Because style and layout options were already covered in [part 1]({% post_url 2016-05-24-getting-started %}) and [part 2]({% post_url 2016-06-08-glycolysis %}), I won't go into as much detail here.

-## Defining layouts
+## Defining a layout

-Unlike previous tutorials, we'll give users a choice between two layout options: concentric and force-directed.
-We'll default to `concentricLayout` (this option is set in the `options` object in the `submitButton` listener.
-To allow for switching between them, we'll create [layout objects](http://js.cytoscape.org/#layouts) with [`makeLayout()`](http://js.cytoscape.org/#cy.makeLayout).
+In this tutorial, we'll be using a concentric layout—good for representing the increasing degrees out from the initial username.
+Creating [layout objects](http://js.cytoscape.org/#layouts) with [`makeLayout()`](http://js.cytoscape.org/#cy.makeLayout) gives us the flexibility to use layouts besides `concentricLayout` (although concentric is the focus of this tutorial).
+Other layouts may be tested by defining them and setting `options.layout` (in the submitButton listener) equal to the user-defined layout rather than `concentricLayout`.

 ### Concentric layout